 Huntington Bay Dental recommends brushing and flossing twice a day at the very least.
 Patients who have the best home care brush for two minutes twice per day use mouth rinses, floss and chose diets which help them keep their teeth the healthiest.
 The use of an electric toothbrush does help and we do feel this helps to improve how your mouth looks and feels.
 The hygienists at Huntington Bay Dental would be happy to help you in bettering your technique.

 back to top

-Treatments for excessive snoring and sleep apnea are available at Huntington Bay Dental, where we offer oral dental appliances that can reduce or prevent the disturbing nighttime noises and health risks associated with these sleep disorders.
-For many of our patients with snoring disorders, we use The SUAD™ Device, which works by moving the lower jaw and tongue forward.
+Treatments for excessive snoring and sleep apnea are available at Huntington Bay Dental, where we offer oral dental appliances that can reduce or prevent the disturbing night-time noises and health risks associated with these sleep disorders.
+We work with the patient at length to review their medical history and collaborate with their doctors.
+For many of our patients with snoring disorders, we use a mandibular advancement type of appliance, which works by moving the lower jaw and tongue forward.
 It can be an effective, comfortable and durable alternative to CPAP therapy or corrective surgery.
-By simply wearing The SUAD™ Device while sleeping, your lower jaw (mandible) will be moved forward into a comfortable position, allowing relaxation of the tissues at the back of your throat and ensuring the base of your tongue does not collapse and block your airway, giving you a safe and soundless sleep.
+By simply wearing this appliance while sleeping, your lower jaw (mandible) will be moved forward into a comfortable position, allowing relaxation of the tissues at the back of your throat and ensuring the base of your tongue does not collapse and block your airway, giving you a safe and soundless sleep.
 If you think you may have questions regarding sleep apnea or snoring and how an appliance like this can help you, contact our office as soon as possible to schedule an appointment.